nhjschulz/flashcontainer/README.md

 The [examples](https://github.com/nhjschulz/flashcontainer/tree/master/examples)
 folder shows how to configure Pargen for various use cases.
 Most of it is likely self explanatory.
-Read to the examples.md files inside the examples folder to learn more about them.
+Read the examples.md files inside the examples folder to learn more about them.
 To understand Pargen's XML capabilities in depth, read on.